 Getting There

-Pfaueninsel is located in the southwestern part of Berlin, accessible by public transportation and boat.
-From central Berlin, take the S-Bahn line S1 or S7 to Wannsee Station.
-From there, catch bus 218 to the ferry dock at Wannsee.
-The ferry will take you directly to Pfaueninsel, providing a scenic journey along the way.
+Pfaueninsel is situated in the south western territory of Berlin and is most easily accessible by bus, subway and ferry.
+By rail from central Berlin take the S-Bahn S1 or S7 to Wannsee Station.
+From there take the bus number 218 towards the ferry terminal at Wannsee.
+The ferry service will transport you directly to Pfaueninsel although the trip is quite interesting.

 Visiting Tips

-- Consider packing a picnic lunch to enjoy in the gardens.
+It is advised carry a picnic lunch with you to eat in the gardens.

 Table of Contents